-1. Online at: browardschools.com/anonymoustips
+- 1. Online at: browardschools.com/anonymoustips - 2.
+Call: 754-321-3500 - 3.
+Text: 'SBBC' space with your text message to 274637 (CRIMES) - 4.
+Email: school911@browardschools.com

-- 3. Text: 'SBBC' space with your text message to 274637 (CRIMES) - 4.
-Email: school911@browardschools.com line to communicate with local law enforcement and school officials.
+Students, staff and parents alike are strongly encouraged to download these Free Mobile line to communicate with local law enforcement and school officials.
 This app allows you to report crime, suspicious activity, threats and nonemergency incidents; and send photos and videos directly to law enforcement.
 Learn more at saferwatchapp.com/browardschools.